 All deliverables are subject to LIPA review and approval, which shall not be unreasonably withheld.
 Reports shall be in a LIPA-approved format and shall be reviewed in a meeting between LIPA, PSEG LI and DPS.

-- i) directed or requested by LIPA or - ii) situations or business conditions that arise that LIPA determines or agrees are beyond the reasonable control of the Service Provider.
+Schedule relief may be granted for delays i) directed or requested by LIPA or ii) situations or business conditions that arise that LIPA determines or agrees are beyond the reasonable control of the Service Provider.